leegengyu/vulnhub-box-walkthrough/mr-robot-1.md

 * There might be duplicates in the wordlist, so we will sort the list first, then remove the duplicates: `cat fsocity.dic | sort | uniq > fsocity2.dic`.
 After doing so, we see that there are now only 11,451 lines within the modified wordlist (fsocity2.dic), which is just 1+% of the original wordlist.
 We are very much likely to get the password in under 10 minutes this time.
 * Run `hydra -l elliot -P fsocity2.dic 10.0.2.5 http-post-form '/wp-login.php:log=elliot&pwd=^PASS^:S=Dashboard'`:
 ![](/screenshots/mr-robot-1/hydraBruteForcePassword.jpg)
+* Note: We see `S=` at the end of the hydra command to tell the tool what we are expecting to see for a 'success' case.
+Earlier on, when we were brute-forcing for the username, the string entered would indicate a 'fail' case (without the need to specify `F=`.
 * It took around 10 minutes for me to get the password `ER28-0652`.
 * To-do: *Perhaps find some alternative configuration to speed up the brute-forcing process because `wpscan` took only a minute vs. hydra's 10 minutes*.